 And finally, they orchestrate statement and loop coverages to make sure every possible statement and loop has been rigorously tested.
-Each of these result in code and runtime instrumentations, a compiled set of performance indicators and powerful diagnostic data to detect any discrepancies.
+Each of these results in code and runtime instrumentations, a compiled set of performance indicators, and powerful diagnostic data to detect any discrepancies.

 Test coverage is a slightly bigger concept that streamlines different code coverages into a framework of tests depending on the priorities and functions of the app.

-These developers employ unit and function testing at the very micro, line by line, scale and later they move on to larger scale, macro level testing with integration testing to ensure all of the app’s parts work together.
+These developers employ unit and function testing at the very micro, line by line, scale and later they move on to the larger scale, macro-level testing with integration testing to ensure all of the app’s parts work together.

 Both code coverage and test coverage have suites of tools available to help developers integrate these systems into their testing suites.
 And most projects would benefit from adopting both code and test coverage into their test schemes.

 In their presentation titled “Assuring Mobile Test Coverage,” the folks at Perfecto Media share their strategy of 80%, 50%, 30% as a way to envision a more generalized Test Coverage modest goal of coverage.

 In this particular case, they examine the coverage of the highly fragmented and highly diversified range of mobile devices and operating systems.

 Their initial target goal of 30% coverage along the Test Coverage process being further refined and enhanced to 50% coverage with the end goal of 80% coverage to basically help cover the majority of mobile phone users even those mostly senior citizens still using legacy phones and outdated and no-longer update-able obsolete dinosaurs like iPhone 4S’s and Samsung Galaxy Minis.